JustinLloyd/retro-chores/ReadMe.md

 I either put another JST header on the flitepal wire tail that came with it, so I can plug it in to the project circuit board (will do this in final build definitley), or I take the wire tail that came with the switch and set it up to use male dupont plugs/connectors for breadboarding.
-Uh forgot name.
-JST-QWIC.
-Mini molex.
+Uh forgot name. ~~JST-QWIC.~~ Mini molex 2510.
 Holy hell.
 Brain fart.
 Or I wire it up with some IDC connector for both breadboarding and final build.

 I think I should order some breadboard mini molex plugs from mouser.
 And put a molex plug on the wire tail from the